TurboticAdmin/TurboticAutomationAIOpen/README.md

 ## 📄 License

-This project is licensed under the Apache License 2.0.
-Refer to [LICENSE](/LICENSE.md)
+This project is licensed under the Turbotic BSL 1.1 Refer to [LICENSE](/LICENSE.md)

 **Last Updated**: Feb 2026